Health and Human Sciences (HHS)

 HHS 578, EVIDENCE-BASED PUBLIC HEALTH I, 3 Credits

-Evidence-based public health is the process of integrating science-based interventions with community preferences to improve the health of populations.
-This is the first in a two-course series and provides theoretical and practical bases to identify, implement and evaluate evidence-based research (i.e. programs, surveillance, policies).
-Students will develop skills to select and adapt evidence-based public health programming for a specific community and/or population.
+Examine evidence-based public health and the process of integrating science-based interventions with community preferences to improve the health of populations.
+Identify and evaluate evidence-based research including programs, surveillance and policies.
+Develop skills to select, implement, and adapt evidence-based public health programming integrating input from the community.
+Align program fit with public health issue and community needs.

 Available via Ecampus